Gallery of Philologists

 "If, as we are well aware, our work on these authors has not satisfied learned readers, my excuse is the whole desultory tenor of my life, and the lack of that leisure which is the chief nutriment of studies."

-It was these restless conditions that disposed him, on receipt of a second invitation, to move to Protestant Leiden, accepting a position entirely without teaching duties, where he quickly became the chief ornament of that then new University, and in fact taught by conversation and example several of the brightest lights of the coming scholarly generation.
+It was these restless conditions that disposed him, on receipt of a second invitation, to move to Protestant Leiden, accepting a position entirely without teaching duties, where he quickly became the chief ornament of that then new University, and taught - but by conversation and example - several of the brightest lights of the coming scholarly generation.

 He was early interested in the chronology of universal history, a subject arising out of the Biblical question of how many years it had been since the creation of the world.
 Scaliger took this topic into new areas, making what use he could (and perhaps more than a modern Scaliger might think justified) of ancient Near Eastern traditions.
 His gift for acquiring languages did not desert him in these ventures, though he seems to have stopped short of giving serious consideration to what was then available to him of Chinese chronological traditions.